Sara-Hamilton/cSharpPractice/README.md

 ### Run an existing program in Bash or PowerShell

-1. clone cSharp Practice
+1. clone cSharpPractice
 ```
 $ git clone https://github.com/Sara-Hamilton/cSharpPractice
 ```

-2. navigate into cSharp Practice using Bash or PowerShell
+2. navigate into cSharpPractice using Bash or PowerShell
 ```
 $ cd cSharpPractice
 ```